cgarren/QB-invoice-creator/README.md

 4. Change the config variables at the top of `script.py` to your liking in accordance with your csv
 5. If you don't already have an app at https://developer.intuit.com/app/developer/dashboard, create one
 6. Get a refreshed API token using your client ID and secret.
 Go here to generate it: https://developer.intuit.com/app/developer/playground
+7. Get your Company ID by going here: https://accounts.intuit.com/app/account-manager/productsBilling
-7. Input your Quickbooks API credentials into a file called credentials.json (look at `example_credentials.json` for reference)
+8. Input your Quickbooks API credentials into a file called credentials.json (look at `example_credentials.json` for reference)
-8. Run the script (If you did all of the above right, you shuldn't see any errors)
+9. Run the script (If you did all of the above right, you shuldn't see any errors)
-9. The script will create all of the requested invoices in QuickBooks and a new file called `invoices.txt` with the numbers of all invoices created, separated by newlines
+10. The script will create all of the requested invoices in QuickBooks and a new file called `invoices.txt` with the numbers of all invoices created, separated by newlines
 11. KEEP IN MIND: This script only creates the invoices, it does not send them!
 If you want to send them out make sure to do that from the QB interface